Chapter 3: The State in International Relations- Nationalism and State Power in Dystopian Futures

 When a state collapses and can no longer provide basic services, enforce laws, or ensure security, it is considered a .
 Failed states leave citizens vulnerable to violence, instability, and human rights abuses, as government functions break down and rule of law evaporates.
 In The Hunger Games series, Panem’s districts experience conditions akin to those in a failed state, as the Capitol neglects essential needs and exploits resources, leaving most districts in poverty and unrest.
 District 12, for example, is characterized by extreme economic deprivation, where residents scavenge for food and work in dangerous coal mines with little support or oversight from the Capitol.
 Meanwhile, the Capitol hoards wealth and luxury, reinforcing the stark divide between itself and the districts.
 Real-world failed states, like Somalia in the early 1990s, face similar issues, where weak governance leads to an absence of security, fostering environments of fear and chaos.
 Just as the districts’ resentment toward the Capitol grows with every injustice, citizens in failed states often lose trust in leadership and become more susceptible to internal conflict, leading to uprisings or further disintegration.
 When states fail, stability can only be restored by rebuilding essential functions—like security, rule of law, and services—and reestablishing trust between the government and its people, a process that is often long and fraught with challenges.

-In fragile states, weakened control and internal divisions make proxy wars a serious risk, as external powers seek influence by supporting opposing factions.
+In fragile states, particularly those with already existing internal conflict, there is a serious risk that external powers might seek influence the existing government by supporting opposing factions.
 Rather than engage directly, foreign countries may back different sides of a conflict, often for geopolitical gain, fueling the violence and instability within the failing state.
 In Mockingjay – Part 2, the districts’ rebellion against the Capitol is indirectly supported by District 13, which provides the rebels with resources, weapons, and leadership.
 Though District 13 claims its actions are in the interest of freeing Panem, its covert support reflects its own goals to replace the Capitol’s power with its own.
 This indirect involvement escalates the conflict and prolongs the suffering of the districts, highlighting the risks of external influence in fragile states.
 Real-world examples of , such as those seen in Syria, demonstrate how external powers—like the United States and Russia—support opposing factions for strategic reasons, often leading to prolonged conflict and devastation.
 Proxy wars reveal how external interests can deepen a failing state’s struggles, complicating efforts to achieve a sustainable peace by introducing new layers of tension and competition.
 These conflicts emphasize the importance of addressing not only internal instability but also external interventions that can derail recovery.

 goes beyond establishing political institutions by addressing the root causes of conflict to prevent its recurrence.
 It focuses on rebuilding economic and social structures, promoting justice, and fostering reconciliation among former adversaries.
 In Mockingjay – Part 2, the leaders’ attempts to foster unity among the districts reflect elements of peacebuilding, as they work to create a society based on shared values of freedom and equality rather than fear and division.
 Katniss’s symbolic actions, such as refusing to execute President Snow publicly and instead targeting President Coin, highlight the importance of justice over vengeance in building a lasting peace.
 Real-world peacebuilding efforts, such as Rwanda’s post-genocide reconciliation programs, emphasize the importance of addressing both visible and underlying sources of conflict.
 By creating spaces for dialogue, justice, and economic recovery, Rwanda demonstrated how fractured societies can move toward reconciliation and stability.
 Peacebuilding helps fractured societies heal and move forward by promoting inclusive governance, economic equality, and a collective sense of purpose, reducing the risk of renewed conflict.